awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 When you install the `aws_ml` extension, the `aws_ml` administrative role is created and granted to the `rds_superuser` role\.
 Separate schemas are also created for the `aws_sagemaker` service and for the `aws_comprehend` service\.
 The `rds_superuser` role is made the `OWNER` of both of these schemas\.

 For users or roles to obtain access to the functions in the `aws_ml` extension, grant `EXECUTE` privilege on those functions\.
-You can subsequently REVOKE execution privileges, if needed\. `EXECUTE` privileges are revoked from PUBLIC on the functions of these schemas by default\.
+You can subsequently REVOKE the privileges, if needed\. `EXECUTE` privileges are revoked from PUBLIC on the functions of these schemas by default\.
 In a multi\-tenant database configuration, to prevent tenants from accessing the functions use `REVOKE USAGE` on one or more of the ML service schemas\.

 For a reference to the installed functions of the `aws_ml` extension, see [PostgreSQL Function Reference for Aurora Machine Learning](#postgresql-ml-functions)\.